 The issue is twofold: A BFSI organization must meet the challenge of both protecting customer data contained in end-of-life equipment while also ensuring both data and non-data bearing electronics equipment are properly recycled to comply with all applicable regulations and to protect the reputation of the institution.

-ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA, R2, and e-Stewards certifications.
-NAID is the only recognized certification focused exclusively on data security and data destruction; R2 and e-Stewards address both data security and environmental controls.
-Holding all three certifications means we are subject to audit more than our BFSI clients with 15 to 20 audits every year, including unannounced audits.
+ERI is the largest fully integrated IT and electronics asset disposition service provider in the U.S. and focused on data destruction and cybersecurity – ERI is the only company in the world with NAID AAA and e-Stewards certifications.
+NAID is the only recognized certification focused exclusively on data security and data destruction; e-Stewards addresses both data security and environmental controls.
+Holding these certifications means we are subject to audit more than our BFSI clients with 15 to 20 audits every year, including unannounced audits.

 BFSI clients need wide geographic coverage typically due to a wide geographic dispersion of locations.
 We can service clients throughout the country through our eight locations.
 Further, ERI can process more than typical IT assets such as ATMs, VOIP phone systems, and a wide range of mobile devices.